aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/footerdistance/_index.md

 title: PageSetup.FooterDistance
 linktitle: FooterDistance
 second_title: Aspose.Words for .NET API Reference
-description: PageSetup property.
+description: PageSetup FooterDistance property.
 Returns or sets the distance in points between the footer and the bottom of the page in C#.
 type: docs
 weight: 140
 url: /net/aspose.words/pagesetup/footerdistance/